 It was an electric moment.
 Dumbfounded at this raw display of very obvious displeasure, I glanced over at Phillip, who literally winced as though he had been slapped.
 “Doesn’t miss me much, does he,” Phillip said, gamely, but with scarcely concealed disappointment.
 “I just came by to make sure he wasn’t tied up in the sun, but he looks pretty comfortable.
 Looks like you got yourself a dog.”

 Deacon’s astounding, almost human-like reaction to Phillip was like a lightning bolt.
-In an instant I realized that this fellow was way beyond merely “bright.”
+In an instant I realized that this fellow was probably way beyond merely “bright.”
 It occurred to me that I might have some kind of canine prodigy on my hands.
 Everything that followed reinforced this impression.
 It soon became clear, for example, that Deacon grasped the purpose of human speech.
 He understood that when humans made those odd modulated tonalities at each other they were actually communicating.
 So he decided to take a stab at it himself.
 One day I was in the middle of a conversation with someone when Deacon interrupted suddenly, babbling in a way that was clearly an attempt to communicate.
 This was accompanied by an intensely earnest expression, as though he was pleading to be understood.